 You can set the T-Setting in a qualitative way using GyroView.
 Graph the pitch and roll.
 Zero the rate sensors.
 Start with the T-Setting at about 100.
 Lower the T-Setting in increments of 10-20 until the roll and/or pitch starts to drift.
 When the angle outputs start to drift, the T-Setting is just a bit lower than the rate sensor offset.
-Increase the T-Setting by about 10-15 if you have a VG300CB; increase the T-Setting by about 5 if you have a VG600CA .
+Increase the T-Setting by about 5 if you have a VG700CA.
 This should keep the angle outputs stable.